Girl on the Trapeze

 "Girl on the Trapeze" is the sixth episode of the first series of the 1960s cult British spy-fi television series The Avengers, starring Ian Hendry and Ingrid Hafner, and guest starring Mia Karam, Howard Goorney, and Kenneth J. Warren.
-It was performed and aired live on ABC on 11 February 1961, and is one of only three series 1 episodes which are currently known to exist, complete.
+It was performed and aired live on ABC on 11 February 1961, and is one of only three series 1 episodes which are known to exist (as of 2022), complete.
 The episode was directed by Don Leaver, and written by Dennis Spooner.

-It is notable as being one of only a handful of Avengers episodes in which the character of John Steed, played by Patrick Macnee (and who, at this point in the series' history, was a supporting character to Hendry's David Keel, not the lead), does not appear.
+It is notable as being one of only two Avengers episodes in which the character of John Steed, played by Patrick Macnee (who, at this point in the series' history, was a supporting character to Hendry's David Keel, not the lead), does not appear.

 Plot

 Dr. Keel rescues a young woman who tries to commit suicide by jumping into the River Thames.
 The woman is a trapeze artist with a visiting Central European circus.
 Foreign agents are trying to use her to force her father, a scientist who defected to Britain, to return to his country home.